NCAR/geocat-viz/docs/getting_started/overview.rst

 that resemeble NCL's plotting outputs, as demonstrated in the `GeoCAT Examples gallery <https://geocat-examples.readthedocs.io/en/latest/gallery/index.html>`__, but also offers visualization functionality that may go beyond what NCL offers.
-It is a principle component of NCAR's `Pivot to Python Initiative <https://www.ncl.ucar.edu/Document/Pivot_to_Python/>`__.
+It is a principle component of NSF NCAR's `Pivot to Python Initiative <https://www.ncl.ucar.edu/Document/Pivot_to_Python/>`__.

 Why GeoCAT-viz?
 ----------------
-GeoCAT-viz is a geoscience visualization Python package created as part of NCAR's `Pivot to Python Initiative <https://www.ncl.ucar.edu/Document/Pivot_to_Python/>`__.
+GeoCAT-viz is a geoscience visualization Python package created as part of NSF NCAR's `Pivot to Python Initiative <https://www.ncl.ucar.edu/Document/Pivot_to_Python/>`__.
 `NCL <https://www.ncl.ucar.edu/>`__, the prior language of choice for geoscience work, has been put into maintenance mode in favor of Python.
 This is due to Python's easy-to-learn, open-source nature and the benefits that provides.
 There are a plethora of scientific analysis packages designed for general use or for niche applications.
 Numerous tutorials exist